Murphy was the representative for New York’s 17th congressional district and was a Democrat. He served from 1973 to 1980.

 He was previously the representative for New York’s 16th congressional district as a Democrat from 1963 to 1972.

-Each dot in the chart below was a member of the House of Representatives in 1980.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Murphy is shown as a purple triangle. (analysis methodology)
+Murphy is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1980 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Murphy sponsored bills primarily in these issue areas:

 Government Operations and Politics (19%) Transportation and Public Works (17%) Economics and Public Finance (13%) International Affairs (12%) Public Lands and Natural Resources (11%) Environmental Protection (10%) Armed Forces and National Security (9%) Education (8%)

 - H.R.
 8239 (96th): A bill to amend title XVI of the Social Security Act to …